J-DubApps/EndpointPilot/README.md

-**EndpointPilot** is a PowerShell-based autonoumous Windows Endpoint Configuration solution for PCs operating in an AD, Intune, or NinjaOne-managed context, with optimization for keeping user profiles managed in in Office and Remote Work scenarios.
-It functions a lot like a logon script, but runs locally via a Scheduled Task-and at specified intervals.
+**EndpointPilot** is a PowerShell-based autonoumous Windows Endpoint Configuration script solution for PCs operating in an AD, Intune, or a NinjaOne-managed context.
+It optimizes user profiles on managed Windows Endpoints, in Office and Remote Work scenarios.
+It functions a lot like a logon script, but runs locally via a Scheduled Task-and by default operates under the current user's privilege level.
+EndpointPilot is driven by ***x-OPS.JSON*** directive files, which govern actions that the configuration script takes, and the solution includes a Json Editor Tool for managing each ***x-OPS.JSON*** JSON directive file.

 ### EndpointPilot addresses the following use-case scenarios: